July 7th 2020 - January 23rd 2022

-Parasites – Life Undercover is a journey into the world of parasites.
-With real parasite specimens and spectacular exhibits, the exhibition sheds light on how parasites have evolved over the course of evolution, why their adaptations and life cycles are so incredible, what influence they have on entire ecosystems, why they are extremely exciting research objects and sometimes medical helpers.
-But it also shows that man-made factors such as advancing climate change, globalization and growing megacities are encouraging the spread of parasites, as well as old and new diseases.
-This makes the exhibition more relevant than ever in times of COVID-19.
+Parasites – Life Undercover was a journey into the world of parasites.
+With real parasite specimens and spectacular exhibits, the exhibition illuminated how parasites have evolved over the course of evolution, why their adaptations and life cycles are so incredible, what influence they have on entire ecosystems, why they are extremely exciting research objects and sometimes medical helpers.
+But it also showed that man-made factors such as advancing climate change, globalization and growing megacities are fueling the spread of parasites, as well as old and new diseases.
+Thus, in times of COVID-19, the exhibition was more relevant than ever.

 Our exhibition curators have put together a selection of the most exciting stories and objects to enable visitors to experience parts of the exhibition digitally.